lethaq/Visual-Question-Generation/README.md

 ```

 ## Citation
-This repository was implemented and extended with the help of the following previous work:
+The implementation of this project was inspired by the following previous work:

 ```
 @Article{info12080334,